Rudxain/Samsung-rants/README.md

 # Samsung rants

-> Because my hate for Samsung's software grows every day!
+> Because my hate for Samsung grows every day!

 This repo is meant to host rants & roasts about Samsung as a whole.
-But currently, all rants were written by me, and they're focused at software for Galaxy devices.
+But currently, all rants were written by me, and they're focused at software for Galaxy devices (and the devices themselves).

 ## CONTRIBUTING
 - If you have any suggestions for rants, please let me know! (open issues or PRs)